 They’ve definitely got the players but can Didier Deschamps turn these stars into a team?
 Experts believe France could be thinking about winning the 2018 World Cup if their key players stay fit and if Deschamps will find a solution for the error error-prone defence.

 After the humiliating group stage exit in 2014, Spain’s current World Cup squad looks very solid, despite the fact that only a few of their 2010 World Cup winners might travel to Russia, namely Andres Iniesta, Gerard Pique, David Silva, Cesc Fabregas and La Furia Roja and Real Madrid captain Sergio Ramos.

 Although most of the faces have changed their main asset remains the technical excellence, an example of which was the 6-1 demolition of Argentina.
-Spain are yet to lose in 18 games under current boss Lopetegui, looking good in all areas, with maybe one exception only.
+Spain were undefeated in 20 games under former boss Lopetegui, looking good in all areas, with maybe one exception only.

 During the past decade Argentina showed us why having top players doesn’t imply having a top squad.
 This time out, the Albiceleste possesses an impressive attack: Lionel Messi, Sergio Aguero, Gonzalo Higuain, Paulo Dybala, Mauro Icardi and Angel Di Maria.
 Head coach Jorge Sampaoli’s biggest concern is that some of these outstanding performers occupy the same spaces and play the same way, so he might even have to leave one of them at home.

 Even if it may seem really hard to believe, the South Americans barely made it to the World Cup finals.
 More so, Sampaoli was in charge only during Argentina’s last four matches and they are expected to play just one more friendly before their debut in Russia.
 It doesn’t sound very promising, I know…